Mills Sisters

 The Mills Sisters, formerly known as the Singing Grandmas, were a group of three sisters from the Torres Strait Islands; Rita Mills and twins Cessa and Ina.

 Early life

 Ina and Cessa, who were twins, were born in 1927, and Rita in 1934, on Naghir Island in the Torres Strait.
-They have Torres Strait Islander heritage, including a great-grandmother of the Kaurareg people (the traditional owners of Possession Island, aka Bedanug), and a grandfather from Samoa.
+They have Torres Strait Islander heritage, including a great-grandmother of the Kaurareg people (the traditional owners of Possession Island, Bedanug), and a grandfather from Samoa.
 Ina married an Indonesian man from Timor.

 Their married names were Cessa Nakata, Ina Titasey, and Rita Fell-Tyrell.

 Career

 All three sang and Rita played guitar, Cessa the ukulele and Ina the tambourine.